LadJignesh/spring-todo-app/README.md

 #
 ## User domain:
 - This domain consist of 3 REST service which are used to authenticate user, create new user and delete user
 	- Rest Endpoints for the user:
 		URI: /user
+		Endpoints:
-			Endpoints: /user/{username}/{password} : GET endpoint
+			- /user/{username}/{password} : GET endpoint
 				- Returns userId if user is found else returns 0.
-							- The OAuth2 authentication could be used here in order to add security : /user :POST endpoint
+				- The OAuth2 authentication could be used here in order to add security
+			- /user :POST endpoint
 				- requires USER object and adds used to the db
 				- returns userId once the user is added
-					: /user/{userId} : DELETE mapping
+			- /user/{userId} : DELETE mapping
 							- void method which deletes the user from the db

 ## ToDo Domain:
 - ToDo domain: This domain is created to maintain all the taks list entered by the user.
 This domain has 4 REST endpoints to add task, get all the task for user, update task and delete task
-		Rest Endpoints for the user:
+	- Rest Endpoints for the user:
-			URI: /todo
+	- URI: /todo
+	-Endpoints:
-			Endpoints: /todo/{userId} : GET endpoint
+		- /todo/{userId} : GET endpoint
 			- Returns all the task for that userId.
-					 : /todo/{userId} :POST endpoint and PUT endpoint
+		- /todo/{userId} :POST endpoint and PUT endpoint
 			- requires Task object and creates new task/ updates existing task for that user
 			- returns userId once the user is added
-					: /todo/{taskId} : DELETE mapping
+		- /todo/{taskId} : DELETE mapping
 							- void method which deletes the task for the user from the db

 ## Development server

 ### Running the project:
-1) To run this project we need to use maven.
+- To run this project we need to use maven.
 Following commands could be used for starting the server.
 		- mvn clean install  (All the libraries are downladed and jar file is created ini target folder)
 		- mvn spring-boot:run